rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## Issues related to general IETF process

 1. If this work progresses we will need simple bis versions of the transports document so that they augment into the new data model paths.
 Drafts that would need to be updated as documented in  {{DraftRelationships}}.
+[Issue 27](https://github.com/rgwilton/draft-yp-observability/issues/27)

-1. Do we need to fold in any text from RFC 8640? and RESTCONF.
-I.e., there was this text in the one of the previous docs:   Bindings for subscribed event record delivery for NETCONF and RESTCONF are defined in {{RFC8640}} and **RESTCONF-Notif**, respectively.
+1. Do we need to fold in any text from RFC 8640? and RESTCONF?
+[Issue 26](https://github.com/rgwilton/draft-yp-observability/issues/26)
-   - Rob: If text is needed for NETCONF and/or RESTCONF then I suspect that it would be better added to this document than to require small separate documents (as was done before).

-1. What is the right name.
+1. What is the right protocol (and document) name.
 Should we be calling this Yang Push 2 (YPv2) to more clearly indicate that this is intended to be a replacement for Yang Push?
-We need to be slightly careful in that this is only specifying implementing a subset of the functionality.
+[Issue 25](https://github.com/rgwilton/draft-yp-observability/issues/25)

 ## Issue related to Terminology/Definitions

 1. Should we use the object terminology?
-   - Holger: should try and use same terminology as existing YANG Push RFCs.
-   - Rob: This issue can be a place holder, to go through and check/update the terminology used, and see if any of the referenced terminology isn't needed in YP Lite.
-   - Rob: Update, possible should refine the definition of object to make it clear that it may refer to a single data node or set of data nodes.
+Tracked as editorial, in [Issue 15](https://github.com/rgwilton/draft-yp-observability/issues/15)

 ## Issues related to YANG Push Lite Overview